Disability

 Filing a claim

 To file a disability claim, print the claim form and complete according to the instructions.
 There are three parts — one for you, one for your physician and one for your employer, Katy ISD.
 Return the completed employee and physician sections to the Risk Management Office in the Education Support Complex.
 The Risk Management team fills out the employer portion of the form and we will submit it to The Hartford.
-For assistance during this process, call Katy ISD Risk Management department at 281-396-2266.
+For assistance during this process, call Katy ISD Risk Management at 281-396-2324.

 Rates per paycheck